Jones Elite Logistics Logo

 Decide on transparency:

 An organization needs to find out the extent of the level of transparency, which is acceptable depending on the goals and objectives of the firm and its stakeholders.
-Determine which information will be owned by the public and make it easily retrievable and comprehensible if trust and credibility is to be established with the public.
+Determine which supply chain practices will be made public to establish consumer trust and regulatory compliance.

 Supply Chain Transparency Vs Supply Chain Visibility:

 Transparency and visibility are not the same thing, but are commonly associated with one other.
 Transparency is the disclosure of numerous aspects relating to the supply chain management, mainly dealing with ethical issues and sustainability.
-Visibility, therefore, points at the multi-step process of being able to follow in real time every link and node of the supply chain.
-While transparency is needed to ensure open and clear relations with clients and other stakeholders, visibility ensures proper functioning, and good and fast responses.
+Supply chain visibility, therefore, points at the multi-step process of being able to follow in real time every link and node of the supply chain operations.
+While transparency is needed to ensure open and clear relations with clients and other stakeholders, supply chain visibility ensures proper functioning, quick responses, and better inventory levels management.

 Benefits of Supply Chain Transparency:

-Many advantages can be derived from the supply chain transparency, including increased supply chain, increased brand equity, legal compliance, and robust partnership.
+Many advantages can be derived from achieveing supply chain transparency, including increased supply chain visibility, increased brand equity, legal compliance, and robust partnership.
 Their conclusion was that companies’ disclosure of credible information regarding sourcing and production can foster trust, manage risks, and facilitate the companies to operate ethically and sustainably.

 Improved supply chain resilience and risk management: